 On your federal tax return, you can claim any state and local property taxes you pay.
 While you might not realize you’re forking them over, you’re actually paying state and local property taxes with every mortgage payment.
 They go into escrow, where the mortgage lender pays them once a year.
 On your yearly summary, you can look up the cost of property taxes for your listing.
 Even if you just bought the house, it should list what taxes you paid versus what the old owners paid for the year — but be sure that you deduct only your amount, of course.

 Remember, however, that this only applies to those itemizing their deductions.
 Take the standard deduction, and you’re outta luck.
+Check out our article on lowering property tax for more ways to get your maximum refund this year.

 8. Casualty Losses